ADVENT ELIZABETHAN FEASTING

 Elizabethan painted wooden trenchers decorated with verses

-These painted wooden cutting-boards, made around AD 1600, would have been placed face down on a table and have held sugared fruits, marzipan or other sugary delicacies.
-After the food was eaten the trenchers would have been turned over to reveal the decoration and verses which would have been read aloud as entertainment.
+Placed face down on a table they would have held sugared fruits, marzipan or other sugary delicacies.
+After the food was eaten the trenchers would have been turned over to reveal the painted decoration and verses which would have been read aloud as entertainment.

 Many of the boards in this set have been decorated with psalms and other biblical verses, as well as flowers, leaves, fruit and other motifs.